zuozhenggh/learning-library/analytics-library/redbull-map/map-layers/map-layers.md

 # Add the Sector Dataset to OAC and assign it to the Map Layer

-**Introduction**
+## Introduction

 In this lab you will assign values from your Dataset to properties in your Map Layers.
 This process allows for maps to be automatically rendered in OAC for your GeoJSON LineString and Points with color, size, and more.

+_Estimated Time:_ 20 minutes

+### Objectives

+In this lab, you will:

+- Create Sector, Point Datasets and assign it to the Map Layer
 ###  Prerequisites

 This lab assumes you have: